edserranoc/edserranoc/README.md

 ### BIO

-- 🌱 I’m currently learning R, Bayesian Inference and Artificial Intelligence.
+- 🌱 I’m currently learning TypeScript, Artificial Intelligence, Markov Chain Simmulations and Mathematical Modeling with Differential Equations.
-- 👯 I’m looking to collaborate on Youtube and Manim Projects.
+- 👯 I’m looking to collaborate on Image Processing and Data Science Projects.
 - 📫 How to reach me: [LikedIn - Edison D. Serrano C.](https://www.linkedin.com/in/edison-david-serrano-cardenas-0a15081a8/)
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I'm a hug fan of One Piece.